Shock Overview and Practice Questions

 8. Why does peripheral edema occur in progressive shock?

-Because all the fluid your body was trying to preserve during compensation is not being moved around anymore.
+Because all the fluid the body is trying to preserve during compensation is not being moved around anymore.

 9. What is the refractory stage of shock?